kjaer5555/mdasm-2024/groupR_summary.md

 ## 4. Conclusion

-After analyzing the data, we have concluded that the diseases are distributed in a similar manner as they are in the whole data set, but since some of them are present on as few as 3 photos, we should mask a larger number of photos for better results.
+After analyzing the data, we have concluded that the diseases are distributed in a similar manner as they are in the whole data set, but since some of them are present on as few as 3 photos, we should mask a larger number of photos in order to create a more accurate model.

 ## 5. Citations
 ### Metadata analysis